 Money Laundering Method 3: Gift And Prepaid Cards

 The third method involves gift and prepaid cards.
-Gift and prepaid cards are another way for criminals to create untraceable money.
-Using stolen debit or credit cards, they quickly purchase prepaid cards in bulk.
-They can then sell for cards for cold, hard cash.
+Gift and prepaid cards are another way for criminals to create untraceable money. hey quickly purchase prepaid cards in bulk using a stolen debit or credit card.
+They can then sell cards for cold, hard cash.

 If they aren’t caught in the act of using the stolen cards, it’s very difficult to trace these culprits as the prepaid cards are traded face to face to avoid any record.